-Accountable to: Programme Director (School)/Service: School of Design and Technology
+Accountable to: Programme Director (School)/Service:

 Purpose

 - To deliver high quality learning practice and related support to students on specified programmes or courses, in the context of prevailing policies and procedures, curriculum content, established learning outcomes and teaching methodologies. - To provide up-to-date knowledge, expertise and experience of professional practice and/or research in a specific specialist subject area.